 An Economic Boost

-Mystery Schools were common and often hosted by specific cities which relied upon the yearly gatherings to maintain a healthy economy.
+Mystery Schools were common and often hosted by specific cities that relied upon the yearly gatherings to maintain a healthy economy.
 The Mysteries are still amongst us.
 Not only have they never stopped being a part of our spiritual quest, but they are still strong and healthy today, although perhaps not as obvious as they once were, but probably just as profitable.
 Of all the Mysteries, the Eleusinian is the most famous, as well as being amongst the most mysterious.

 What Does Eleusinian Mean?